 Since those hearings several randomized controlled studies have been performed using testosterone (not synthetic anabolic steroids) in supra-physiologic doses, the landmark study being Bhasin’s study published in the New England Journal of Medicine in 1996.
 This and other studies have shown that even in doses 6 to 10 times normal testosterone is relatively safe in an injectable form, though there can be transient laboratory abnormalities that resolve generally within 3 months of discontinuation of high dose testosterone use.
 Such laboratory abnormalities are far less frequent when physiologic or normal doses are used.

 When properly prescribed and used testosterone is safer than most prescription and over the counter medications which are completely foreign to the body.
 This includes aspirin, ibuprofen, and acetaminophen.
 It is safer than birth control pills.
 It is safer than smoking and alchohol and recreational drugs.
 And, it is far safer than chemotherapy agents used in cancer treatments and the many new biologics now used to treat autoimmune diseases.

 So why is testosterone a controlled substance?
 In my opinion, to curb cheating in sports (yet few elite athletes have ever been prosecuted).
+The people being prosecuted are the those in the gym trying to improve their health and fitness.
 Unfortunately, in the process we have allowed what a few thousand professional athletes can and cannot do potentially affect the health of those in the general population who may be testosterone deficient.

 For a more detailed appreciation of the history behind the Anabolic Steroid Act of 1990 we recommend you read Legal Muscle: Anabolic Steroids in America by Rick Collins.